-In this situation, employees have the right to their job or a similar job (if it’s not possible to give them their old job).
+In this situation, employees have the right to their job or a similar job (if it’s not possible to give them their old job back).
 Similar means the job has the same or better terms and conditions.
 If the employee unreasonably refuses to take the similar job the employer can take this as their resignation.

 An employee can only be made redundant if the employer can clearly justify doing it – eg a part of the business closes and everyone in that section is made redundant.
 There are other rules for employers when making staff redundant.

-Q: What can I do if I feel I am being discriminated because I am pregnant or on maternity leave?
+Q: What can I do if I feel I am being discriminated against because I am pregnant or on maternity leave?

 You should take advice before taking any steps as the way in which you handle things could affect the outcome.